fengshi96/ExactDiagPy/README.md

 maxOccupation  # The upper bound of boson occupation number Nstates        # Number of eigen states to keep
-Option         # Axiliary options. "option=EE" calculates entanglement spectrum and entropy
+Option         # Axiliary options. "option=EE" calculates entanglement spectrum and entropy muFlux         # energy bias of fluxes in Kitaev model
 ```